Alert

 Decision makers work closely with the worker and employer to explore and negotiate modified work, accessing all available WCB resources to assist with developing a modified return to work plan.
 They also maintain regular contact to monitor the modified work and will help resolve any concerns or barriers that may arise.

 All employers and workers have a duty to cooperate in the modified work process regardless of the date of accident.
-For more details see Duty to Cooperate.
+For more details, refer to the 3-3 Duty to cooperate procedure.

 For work-related accidents that occurred on or after September 1, 2018, up to and including March 31, 2021, the date of accident employer has an obligation to offer the worker suitable work when specific criteria are met.

-For more details on the obligation to reinstate go to Obligation to Reinstate.
+For more details on the obligation to reinstate go to 3-5 Obligation to reinstate employment procedure.

 Detailed business procedure